 „Städte und Gemeinden/Gemeinschaften spielen eine Schlüsselrolle für die nachhaltige Entwicklung in unserer Welt.
 Derzeit leben ca. 50% der Weltbevölkerung in Städten, bis 2070 werden 70% erwartet.
 SDG 11 zielt auf die Schaffung nachhaltiger Städte und Gemeinden (bzw.
 Gemeinschaften) und damit auf die Schaffung einer sozialräumlich gerechten und ökologisch zukunftsfähigen Lebensgrundlage für die Menschen ab.
 Durch den wachsenden Urbanisierungsgrad ist SDG 11 mit einem der Megatrends des 21.
 Jahrhunderts konfrontiert.
 Darin liegen gleichermaßen Probleme wie Potenziale, da es nicht nur auf die Verbesserung der derzeitigen städtischen Infrastrukturen und Lebenssituationen abzielt, sondern auch auf die Transformation hin zu sozial, ökologisch und ökonomisch nachhaltigen Gemeinschaften mit resilientem Charakter.
 Die wichtigste Herausforderung ist daher die Schaffung von Strukturen, die nachhaltiges Alltagsleben ermöglichen.“ [Allianz Nachhaltige Universitäten in Österreich (2020): UniNEtZ – Universitäten und Nachhaltige Entwicklungsziele – Perspektivenbericht.
 Wien, Innsbruck, Österreich.
 ISBN: 978-3-901182-74-7]

-Because of the current situation, the 21th Climate Day is postponed to 2 (to 4) September 2020.
-For the first time it will take place at Montanuniversität Leoben (MUL) under the motto "Clash of Cultures?-Climate research meets industry!".
+Because of the current situation, the 21th Climate Day was postponed again12 to 14 April 2021.
+For the first time it will take place online under the motto "Clash of Cultures?-Climate research meets industry!".
 The Climate Day is hosted by the Climate Change Center Austria (CCCA) and is the most important networking event of the Austrian climate research community and promotes, among other things, the exchange and dialogue between scientific and non-scientific groups.

 The current program including scientific contributions and framing events, as well as all other information about the Climate Day 2020 can be found here.